michalovadek/judicial-politics/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Website for module POLS0113: Judicial Politics
+Website for module POLS0113: Judicial Politics convened at the Department of Political Science, University College London by Michal Ovádek.